 There are about 6000 elephants in the forests of Assam and West Bengal, about 2,000 in Central India and nearly 6,000 in three southern states: of Karnataka, Kerala and Tamil Nadu.

-The one-horned rhinoceros, India’s second largest mammal was once found throughout the Indo-Gangatic Plain as far west as Rajasthan.
+The one-horned rhinoceros, India’s second largest mammal, was once found throughout the Indo-Gangetic Plain as far west as Rajasthan.
 The number of this mammal has drastically decreased and now there are less than 1,500 rhinoceros in India, confined to the restricted locations in Assam and West Bengal.
 They survive under strict protection in the Kaziranga and Manas sanctuaries of Assam and the Jaldapara sanctuary of West Bengal.

 The wild buffalo is found in Assam and in Bastar district of Madhya Pradesh.
 The gaur or the Indian bison is one of the largest existing bovine and is found in the forests of Central India.

 The arboreal clouded leopard is found in northern Assam while the black Panther is a widely distributed predator.
 Desert and jungle cats live in the north western parts of the country.
 Lun lives up to 3010 m. in Ladakh.
 Others are Bengal tiger, Asiatic lion, Indian leopard, snow leopard, caracal, Eurasian lynx.